Education, Interdepartmental Doctoral Program in Curriculum and Instruction

 To complete a doctorate degree, a minimum of 60 total credits is required for students with a master's degree, and a minimum of 90 total credits is required for students without a master's degree.
 A student must:

-- Complete a Curriculum and Instruction Program of Studies Core (10-12 semester credits) and a Research and Statistics Core (12 semester credits).
+- Complete a Curriculum and Instruction Program of Studies Core (10-12 semester credits) and a Research Methods Core (12 semester credits).

 - Complete a planned program of supporting electives or concentration, as approved by the student's supervisory committee.